-Sponsor Department

-Statistics

 Sponsor Name

-Jeff Douglas, Associate Chair and Darren Glosemeyer, Director MS Program
+Jeff Douglas, Associate Chair and Darren Glosemeyer, Director MS Program jeffdoug@illinois.edu and glosemey@illinois.edu

-Construction Francis

 Sponsor Email

-jeffdoug@illinois.edu and glosemey@illinois.edu

 College Contact

 Kelly Ritter

 College Contact Email

 ritterk@illinois.edu

 Program Description and Justification

 Justification for proposal change:

-This proposal is to create an entirely online version of the current MS degree program in Statistics.
+This proposal is to create an entirely online version of the current MS degree program in Statistics (MS and the Analytics concentration).
 The program itself does not differ at all from the current MS program.
 It has precisely the same requirements.
 The only difference is that a student may complete it doing entirely online coursework.
 This is made possible by the massive effort we undertook to develop online versions of courses to prepare for the uncertainty of the Fall 2020 schedule due to COVID-19.
 Now we have a full slate of online courses for MS students, and expect to have an online version of nearly every course by Fall 2021.

-Corresponding Degree

-MS Master of Science

-Is this program interdisciplinary?

-No No

-Academic Level

-Graduate Graduate

-Giaduate

-Will you admit to the concentration directly?

-No

-Is a concentration required for graduation?

-No No